Mao II: Reception

 In The Washington Post, Sven Birkerts referred to Mao II as one of DeLillo's best novels.
 While arguing that "the tension that gathers around Gray dissipates towards the end and the final pages feel unfocused", Birkerts praised the ways in which the crowd motif is threaded throughout the novel and also praised the secondary characters, writing, "There is always a new angle, a new window onto a world in its paroxysms of transformation."
 Birkerts lauded the work as "DeLillo's strongest statement yet about the crisis of crises.
 Namely: that we are living in the last violet twilight of the individual".
-Lorrie Moore of The New York Times stated that "no one's prose is better than Mr. DeLillo's", and noted the author's "way of capturing a representative slice of a city, his ability to reproduce ineffable urban rhythms, his startling evocations of sights and smells."
+In The New York Times, Lorrie Moore wrote that "no one's prose is better than Mr. DeLillo's", and noted the author's "way of capturing a representative slice of a city, his ability to reproduce ineffable urban rhythms, his startling evocations of sights and smells."
 While writing that she was more "engaged and impressed" than moved by Mao II and that the novel has less emotional depth than White Noise and Libra, Moore still praised DeLillo's ability to convey multiple points of view and argued that "within its own defined parameters [...]
 Mr. DeLillo's new book succeeds as brilliantly as any of his others."

 A reviewer for Publishers Weekly deemed the novel a "remarkable achievement" and stated, "The beauty of DeLillo's prose enlivens such seemingly dry questions.
 Mao II reconfirms DeLillo's status as a modern master and literary provocateur."
 It also received praise in Kirkus Reviews, where the reviewer wrote that the author's "talking heads murmur the mysteries of our age.
 For all its 'cool gloom,' his latest novel stands in denial of Gray's doom-drenched semiotics: it's a luminous book, full of anger deflected into irony, with moments of hard-earned transcendence."